david-forer/react-tailwind/README.md

 <img src="https://img.shields.io/github/forks/vivekascoder/vite-react-tailwind-jit?style=for-the-badge">
 </p>

-This template allows you to quickly scaffold a React project with React Router, TailwindCss with JIT Compiler and vite as a bundler.
+Ecommerce website project that uses React with React Router, TailwindCss with JIT Compiler and vite as a bundler.
 We use Vite because it's much faster than webpack.
 We use tailwindcss JIT compiler because it makes tailwindcss build time negligible and offers more features that you can check here [Tailwind JIT](https://tailwindcss.com/docs/just-in-time-mode).
 Talking about Vite, you can find more information here [Vite](https://vitejs.dev/).

 After clonning it, you can simply go to the folder and type `yarn` to install the dependencies.